julianocosta89/smells-like-clean-telemetry/README.md

 - Wait for PostgreSQL to fully initialize (check logs)
 - Verify database credentials in environment variables
-- Ensure `coordinates-db` service is running
+- Ensure `songs-db` service is running

 ## Contributing